erhant/rustconnect-libp2p/README.md

 ### FFI

-You need a C compiler (gcc/clang) for the FFI example.
+You need a C compiler (`gcc` / `clang`) for the FFI example.
 After building the Rust library, go to `ffi` directory and build the C binary:

 ```sh
 cd ffi